CloudByGalaxy/galaxy-community-writers/README.md

-# 🚀 Galaxy Community Writers
+# Galaxy Community Writers

 > **Get paid $60 for writing quality articles about [Galaxy]([url](https://galaxycloud.app/)) technologies!**

-Welcome to Galaxy Community Writers - a community-driven initiative to create high-quality technical content for Galaxy and its supported technologies.
+Galaxy Community Writers is a community-driven initiative to create high-quality technical content for Galaxy and its supported technologies.

 ## 📝 How It Works